 <a class="wpp_closebutton" href="#">No thanks, show me the site</a>

 - Visit the site homepage and test the popup.

 Testing your popup

 The trick to testing your popup is being a “fresh” user, because once you close it once there will be a cookie on your computer that stops it from showing again.
 Using a different browser, or a private/incognito browser window, gets around this issue.

 - Open a new incognito/private browser window (to simulate fresh user)

-- Reload and dismiss by clicking outside popup.
+- Reload and dismiss by clicking outside the popup.

 - Reload and submit a valid email address.

-- Make sure it takes you to a page with confirmation message.
+- Make sure it takes you to a page with the confirmation message.